Anglican Episcopal Community of Learning

 - Anglican and Episcopal liturgy and daily office (see below)

-- an annual Anglican and Episcopal student-led worship service in chapel (together with regular Anglican and Episcopal leadership on the Worship Team and preachers in chapel)
+- Episcopal/Anglican student-led worship services in chapel (together with regular Anglican and Episcopal preachers in chapel)

 - Study cohorts for those students preparing for General Ordination Exam.

 - Support and guidance for those in the stage of postulancy pursuing holy orders.